 "You can tell me," she cajoled, "I know something is bothering you."

 "Forgive me for mentioning this, but, why does it look like you have been using my hat as a handkerchief?"

 "What," she gaped at him.

 Come to think of it, she had cried into it quite a lot and had kept it with her.
 She certainly had not blown her nose in it but, as she stared at it, she realized, with a rush of embarrassment, that her weeping had definitely left its mark.
 She looked into his face only to see a mischievous glimmer in his eye; he was teasing her.
-Zelda blushed again; 'darn him and his silly joking,' she thought to herself.
+Zelda pursed her lips in annoyance.
+Damn him and his silly joking, she thought to herself.
 She had missed his fun-loving attitude greatly during the months of her slavery.
 Before, she would not have engaged him in his silly jibes, but now, she smiled as she decided join in.
 One could not be serious all the time.
-Life was too short and perilous to be governed by such restrictions, the times that could make one smile needed to be taken advantage of, and she intended to.
+Life was too short and perilous to be governed by such restrictions; the times that could make one smile needed to be taken advantage of, and she intended to.
 Besides, that particular taunt of his bordered on rudeness and she had no desire to let him get away with it.

 "Oops," she said laughing, "I forgot to wash it.
 I'm sorry, it was the only thing I had to remember you by and the whole situation was just so sad."

 "If that's the case," he said pertly "I would like you to have it."